dclelland/3LED/README.md

 - Don't forget to prompt on startup to add a light, if there are no lights

-### Add Light
+### Add Light/Remove Light

-- Finish modal promise helper
+- Finish alert promise helpers
-- If light is already added, move it to the end

-### Remove Light

-- Finish menu state stuff first
-    - LIFXConnection should have an 'address' helper...
+   - Regular alert
+   - Alert with text field

 ### Set Light Color